-'I was set up by a friend for an SYR.
+I was set up by a friend for an SYR.
 My date was overly attracted to me and by the time I got away from her, my friend's date started hitting on me very forcibly.'
 Brian Molinaro Alumni Freshman 'I went to a dance dressed as a woman in a plaid pink dress.'
 Theodore Fisher Junior

 'I went to the Lyons formal and my date gave me a frisbee.
 We spent the whole night throwing it around.'
 Katie Gott Lyons Sophomore 'At the end of the date we were at my house and we smelled smoke.
 The basement was on fire.'
-Karen Fronduti Pangborn Junior game.
-The announcer pulled my date and I into the announcing booth to sing in the middle of the seventh inning stretch.'
-Denise Hodnik Howard Junior 'I'm 5 ft.
+Karen Fronduti Pangborn Junior

+'At a formal at Kovalski Stadium, the police were having a softball game.
+The announcer pulled my date and I into the announcing booth to sing in the middle of the seventh inning stretch."
+Denise Hodnik Howard Junior 1'm 5 ft.
 4 in. and I went to the Badin formal with my 6 ft. girlfriend.
 When we slow-danced, she lifted me off the ground.'
 Tim Ray Sorin Sophomore